divnix/std/ARCHITECTURE.md

 - **Packaging Pipeline** which roughly covers _commit-to-distribution_.
 It is typically set up once and then orchestrated by a CI control loop.
 - **Continuous 'X' within the Application Lifecycle Management** which roughly covers _distribution-to-next-rollout_.

-> Note:
+> Glossary:
 >
-> We use the term Contribution Environment to mean _Development Environment Plus_.
+> We use the term _Contribution Environment_ to mean _Development Environment Plus_.
-> Compared to "development environment", it explicitely encapsulates aspects of contribution and integration in the broader process flow.
+> Compared to _Development Environment_, it explicitly encapsulates aspects of contribution and integration of the broader process flow.
-> If you prefer, you can think "Development Environment" for practical purposes.
+> If you prefer, you can think _Development Environment_ for practical purposes.

-While Standard is fundamentally concerned with optimizing across the end-to-end process, we also limit the scope inside this project repository for practical reasons.
+While Standard is fundamentally concerned with optimizing across the end-to-end process, we also limit the scope inside this project repository for practical reasons:

-Therefor, we opt to delegate the **Contribution Environment** to a trusted project with an appropriate scope in the broader Nix Community, while employing community outreach to try to ensure our optimization targets are met or at least not accidentally sabotaged.
+Therefore, we seek to delegate the **Contribution Environment** to a trusted project with an appropriate scope in the broader Nix Community, while employing community outreach to try to ensure our optimization targets are met or at least not accidentally sabotaged.

-On the other hand, we opt to delegate **Continuous 'X' within the Application Lifecycle Management** by dovetailing with more appropriate initiatives of adjacent ecosystems, such as for example [OAM](https://OAM.dev), which has developed an interesting model to reflect role boundaries naturally in their code interfaces.
+On the other hand, we seek to delegate **Continuous 'X'** by dovetailing and cultivating outreach with more appropriate initiatives of adjacent ecosystems.

 ## Ideals

 The project is rooted deeply inside the Nix Ecosystem, but it strives to become a portal to make the powers of a store based reproducible packaging system readily available and palatable to colleagues and friends.

 - _Use nix only where it is best suited_ &mdash; a Nix maximalist approach may be an innate condition to some of us, but trying to be a portal we deeply recognize and value other perspectives and don't dismiss them as ignorance.
 - _Disrupt where disruption is necessary_ &mdash; to our chagrin, the Nix ecosystem is quite a monotheistic silo.
-Therefore, we don't shy away from deviating from its widely accepted norms and standards when we feel that deviation has a greater chance at furthering the ideas of being a portal.
+Therefore, we don't shy away from deviating from its widely accepted norms and standards when we feel that it furthers our goals.
 - _Look left, right, above and beyond_ &mdash; our end-to-end perspective commands us to actively seek and reach out to other projects and ecosystems to compose the best possible value chain.

 ## Goals

 - _Complete_: Standard should make a complete offer for setting up and running the automatbale sections of the SDLC.
-- _Optimized_: Standard should optimize for agent ("make your day-to-day life easier") and principle ("quick time to market"), alike.
+- _Optimized_: Standard should optimize for agent ("make your day-to-day life easier") and principle ("quick time-to-market"), alike.
 - _Integrated_: Standard should provide the best possible integration experience across a well-curated assortment of verticals.

 ## Value Matrix